johndreamfuture/dj/README.md

 We'll start by creating our project folder: `mkdir nyc_subway`.

-### Set Up Virtual Environment
+### Set Up & Manage Virtual Environment

 We'll be using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage our virtual environments.

 Create the virutal environment with `mkvirtualenv nyc_subway`.

 We'll automatically enter the virtual envirnoment when we create it.
-If we want to exit the virtual environment we can run the `deactivate` command.
-Whever we need to re-etner the environment, we can run `workon nyc_subway`.
-Running just the `workon` command will list all of our available environments.
+Exit the environemnt with the `deactivate` command and re-enter with `workon nyc_subway`.

+Running just the `workon` command will list all of our available environments and `rmvirtualenv environment_name` to delete one.

-### Install Dependencies
+### Install Django
-To install our Django dependency we'll run `pip install django`.
+To install Django we'll run `pip install django`.

-We can run the `pip freeze` command to show what dependencies are installed for our current environment.
-If we want to check our list of dependencies into source control, we'll create a file called `requirements.txt` using the `freeze` command via `pip freeze > requirements.txt`.
-Then, if someone gets our code from source control and wants to install the correct dependencies they'll make their own virtual environment and run `pip install -r requirements.txt`.
+In order to manage our dependencies, we can run run `pip freeze > requirements.txt`.
+The `pip freeze` command on its own will show what dependencies are installed (in this case, for our virtual environment).

+If someone wants to install the project's dependencies on another computer, they would create a virtual environemnt and run `pip install -r requirements.txt`.

 ### Using `django-admin` to create our Django Project

 Django includes a `django-admin` command that we can use to quickly start a project template.

-Run the command (including the `.` at the end): `django-admin startproject nyc_subway`.
+Run the command (including the `.` at the end): `django-admin startproject nyc_subway . `.
 Your directory should look like this:
 ```
 .
 ├── nyc_subway